AnggaR96s/Reforestation/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## Why did the tree go to the dentist?
+It needed a root canal.